Winslow Homer

 Winslow Homer (February 24, 1836 – September 29, 1910) was an American landscape painter and illustrator, best known for his marine subjects.
 He is considered one of the foremost painters of 19th-century America and a preeminent figure in American art in general.

 Largely self-taught, Homer began his career working as a commercial illustrator.
 He subsequently took up oil painting and produced major studio works characterized by the weight and density he exploited from the medium.
-He also worked extensively in watercolor, creating a fluid and prolific oeuvre, primarily chronicling his working vacations.
+He also worked extensively in watercolor, creating a fluid and prolific œuvre, primarily chronicling his working vacations.